isomerpages/nlb-exhibitions/_untold-stories/About.md

 <p><strong>BiblioAsia:</strong>
 </p>
 <p>In conjunction with the exhibition, articles about the four artists and
-their Bali trip will be published in the Oct-Dec 2025 issue of <em>BiblioAsia</em>, the National Library’s quarterly magazine on the history, culture and heritage of Singapore.
+their Bali trip will be published in the Apr-Jun 2025 issue of <em>BiblioAsia</em>, the National Library’s quarterly magazine on the history, culture and heritage of Singapore.
 These are:</p>
 <ol data-tight="true" class="tight">